 The reason I can’t come to see you on Tuesday is because I need to go to the doctor.

-Written language functions are generally more complex than spoken ones in formal letters.
+Written language functions are generally more complex than spoken ones in more formal letters.

-Here are some examples of informal language functions which allow you to explain what you believe in spoken English.
+Here are some examples of informal language functions that explain what you believe in spoken English.

 1. I strongly believe that …

 Here are some further structures that allow you to explain why you believe something

 4. Basically, the reason why … is that / is that …

 5. I think that ……….. is true because in my experience………….

 Memorizing some of the functional phrases and language functions will help you do well on the speaking test day, but we have included some more complex ones to help you construct your letters.
 They can be learnt and reused in lots of letters.